Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Standard modules

 \begin{thm} These operators make the classes of the simple modules a perfect basis of $K_0(\alg^\bla)$ in the sense of Berenstein and Kazhdan \cite[Definition 5.30]{BeKa}.
 In particular, they define a crystal structure on simple modules. \end{thm} \begin{proof} This proof uses entirely standard techniques.
 If $a$ is the largest integer such that $\te_i^a(L)\neq 0$, then $\fE_i^a(L)$ is semi-simple; in fact, it is a sum of copies of $\te_i^a(L)$ (since $\fF_i^{(a)}(\te_i^a(L))$ surjects onto $L$).
 In particular, any other simple constituent of $\fE_i(L)$ is killed by $\te_i^{a-1}$.
 This is the definition of a perfect basis. \end{proof}

-\begin{prop} Any simple module $L\in \mathcal{B}^\bla$ is isomorphic to its dual: $L\cong L^\star$. \end{prop} \begin{proof} First, we note that if $L$ is self-dual, then so is $\fF_iL$, since $\fF_i$ commutes with $\star$.
+\begin{prop} Any simple module $L\in \mathcal{B}^\bla$ is isomorphic to its dual: $L\cong L^\star$. \end{prop} \begin{proof} \excise{First, we note that if $L$ is self-dual, then so is $\fF_iL$, since $\fF_i$ commutes with $\star$.
 Thus, the socle of $\fF_iL$ is isomorphic to the dual of the cosocle.
 On the other hand, since $\fE_i$ and $\fF_i$ are biadjoint, we have an induced map $\fF_iL\to \fF_iL$ sending the cosocle to the socle, which induces an isomorphism from the obvious quotient copy of $L$ to the obvious sub copy of $L$ inside $\fE_i\fF_iL$ (after applying $\fE_i$ to the map).
-This map thus must induce an isomorphism between a summand of the socle to a summand of the sococle.
+This map thus must induce an isomorphism between a summand of the socle to a summand of the cosocle.
 Thus, $\tilde{f}_i(L)$ is self-dual.
 Of course, an analogous argument shows that $\tilde{e}_i$ also preserves self-dual modules.
-Thus, the result is clear for $\mathcal{B}^\la$.
+Thus, the result is clear for $\mathcal{B}^\la$.} This was shown for $\mathcal{B}^\la$ by Khovanov and Lauda in \cite[\S 3.2]{KLI}.

 Now, consider the general case.
 On the subcategory of modules killed by $e_{\bal'}$ for $\bal'\nleq\bal$, the functor $M\mapsto Me_\bal$ is a functor to $\cata^{\la_1;\dots;\la_\ell}$, which has a left adjoint $\mathbb{S}^\bla$ and right adjoint $\star\circ \mathbb{S}^\bla\circ \star$.
 Obviously, the socle of $\mathbb{S}^\bla(L_1\boxtimes\cdots\boxtimes L_\ell)^\star$ and the cosocle of $\mathbb{S}^\bla(L_1\boxtimes\cdots\boxtimes L_\ell)$ are dual simple modules.